 - burning with urination

-- increased frequency of urination with scant amounts of urine being passed
+- increased frequency of urination without passing much urine

 - bloody urine

 - cloudy urine

 - urine that looks like cola or tea

 - urine that has a strong odor

 - pelvic pain in women

 - rectal pain in men

 Upper tract UTIs affect the kidneys.
 These can be potentially life threatening if bacteria move from the infected kidney into the blood.
 This condition, called urosepsis, can cause dangerously low blood pressure, shock, and death.